-I notice this happens in many relationships, whether in a family or friendship, or workplace or the community.
-People create rules for how other people “should” behave.
-It might be as simple as “you should say, “hello” when you enter a room” or “you should spend time with your child on their birthday” or “you should respond to texts or emails.”
+If you are like me, you may have ideas about how people “should” behave.
+It might be as simple as “you should say, “hello” when you enter a room” or “you should arrive on time for meetings” or “you should respond to texts or emails.”

-Having rules or expectations may be fine.
-Issues arise when people do not clearly communicate the rules.
-This happens when the purpose or importance remains unclear.
-If someone has a rule that people should say “hello” when they enter a room, it often stems from a need for connection and acknowledgement.
-Unless the person expected to say “hello” understands this, they may think it is no big deal to quietly enter a space.
+It helps when the purpose and importance become clear.
+If you believe your spouse or colleague “should” say “hello” when they enter a room, it may stem from a need for connection and acknowledgement.
+When the person you wish to say “hello” does not know or understand this, they may think it is no big deal to quietly enter a space.

-People often enter relationships with different sets of “rules” on how their partner or spouse “should” behave.
+People often enter relationships with different sets of ideas on how their partners or colleagues “should” behave.
 No one typically talks about them until they become an issue (and sometimes still avoid the conversation).

 Basic non-violent communication (nvc) offers a framework to ask for what you need with clarity.
 It also understands a no response may meet another person’s needs.
-To learn more, you may attend a free on-line Peace Building 101 class.
+To learn more, you may attend an on-line Peace Building class.

 What if you stepping away from the “should” zone brings you closer?